apache/skywalking/docs/en/setup/backend/backend-mysql-monitoring.md

-# MySQL monitoring
+# MySQL/MariaDB monitoring
-## MySQL server performance from `prometheus/mysqld_exporter`
+## MySQL/MariaDB server performance from `prometheus/mysqld_exporter`
 SkyWalking leverages prometheus/mysqld_exporter for collecting metrics data.
 It leverages OpenTelemetry Collector to transfer the metrics to
 [OpenTelemetry receiver](opentelemetry-receiver.md) and into the [Meter System](./../../concepts-and-designs/meter.md).

 ### Data flow
-1. mysqld_exporter collect metrics data from MySQL.
+1. mysqld_exporter collect metrics data from MySQL/MariaDB.
 2. OpenTelemetry Collector fetches metrics from mysqld_exporter via Prometheus Receiver and pushes metrics to SkyWalking OAP Server via the OpenCensus gRPC Exporter or OpenTelemetry gRPC exporter.
 3. The SkyWalking OAP Server parses the expression with [MAL](../../concepts-and-designs/mal.md) to filter/calculate/aggregate and store the results.